Establishing a Search String to Detect Secondary Studies in Software Engineering: Search String and Search Fields Validation

-We then constructed a control group of 986 secondary studies based on the list of included secondary studies of the 14 tertiary studies selected after the application of the inclusion and exclusion criteria mentioned above (see Table \ref{tbl:Calibration}).
-In order to determine if the proposed search string was able to detect these 986 secondary studies, we further tested the presence of the terms defined in our string in the title of the studies.
-Only if the term was not found in the title, we checked its presence in the abstract and then in the keywords.
-Figure \ref{validation} illustrates the string validation process.
-The results from the validation process is presented in Tables \ref{tbl:Calibration_Title} and \ref{tbl:Calibration_Abstract}.
+In order to determine if the proposed search string was able to detect the 1537 secondary studies from our control group, we checked the presence of the terms defined in our string in the title of the studies.
+Only if the term is not found in the title, its presence in the abstract is checked and then in the keywords.
+When the study is not found in any field, the possibility of calibration of the search string is analyzed.
+In addition, during the validation process, we calculated the number of studies returned by each term to observe the string's evolution and terms saturation.

-Considering the presence of string' terms studies title (see Table \ref{tbl:Calibration_Title}), of the 986 secondary studies of the control group, our string was able to detect 774 studies (78.50\%).